sylpurnama/Cloud-Free-PlanetScope-Composite-using-UDM2-Masks/README.md

-# Cloud-Free-PlanetScope-Composite-using-UDM2-Masks
-Google Earth Engine script for masking PlanetScope imagery using UDM2 files and generating a cloud-free composite from 4 scenes.

 # PlanetScope Image Masking with UDM2 in Google Earth Engine

 This repository contains a Google Earth Engine (GEE) script to **mask 4 PlanetScope images** using their corresponding **UDM2 quality masks** and generate a clean, cloud-free composite image.